 Key functional roles and responsibilities

-As a Mining Inspector you will be inspecting existing mines as well as prospective ones.
+As a Mining Inspector, you will be inspecting existing mines as well as prospective ones.
 An inspection includes an assessment of the hazards to the local environment and the safety of the people working at the site and in the mine.
-You need to ensure that all activities at the mining site are in compliance with the plans that were approved for its functioning and the mining has legal permits and licenses.
+You need to ensure that all activities at the mining site are in compliance with the plans that were approved for its functioning and that the mining work has legal permits and licenses.
 Everything has to be put down in detailed inspection reports.
 You may even be required to verbally halt the mining work as an immediate measure, such as if you find health and safety measures are not in place.
 Illegal mining is a high priority to report about right away to the Mining Commissioner and other official authorities of the State and Central Govt.

-For the post of Inspector of Mines, you require a Degree in Science with Geology as a subject or a Degree in Mining Engineering or a Diploma in Mining.
+For the post of Inspector of Mines, you require a Degree in Science with Geology as a subject or a Degree in Mining Engineering, or a Diploma in Mining.
 For the position of an Assistant Inspector of Mines, a Class 12 pass may be sufficient, in which case, you need to pass Class 12 in a 10+2 system with Science or any equivalent exam from a Board of School Education or any other recognized institution.

 In terms of age, you need to be at least 18 years of age, while the maximum acceptable is 30 years in some organizations and 45 years in others.
 Age relaxation is considered in the case of reserved category candidates and for ex-Servicemen as well, as per the prevailing Central Govt. norms.